550 Reserve Street

 Estate planning isn't a standalone topic.
 It comprises several components that make up an estate plan.
 They include:

-So to derive the actual value of your assets, you need to factor in estate taxes, inflation costs, plus other estate planning expenses.
+To accurately determine the value of your assets, it is essential to factor in estate taxes, inflation costs, and any other expenses related to estate planning.
 If you find loopholes in your finances that could decrease the value of your assets, resolve these gaps before they become a liability.

 Directives and distribution are what comes next in an estate plan.
 This is a crucial section because it addresses the distribution of the assets and applicable directives that apply to estate planning.
 Common documents found here include the will, power of attorney, living trusts, and healthcare directives of the deceased.